firatgoktepe/photon_test/README.md

 Test wordpress theme from scratch for photon web-site

+Simple guide for git process to push youit changes to that repo in github

 To push your change into this repo from your local environment, Follow steps below:

 1. Make sure that you're in the right directory of your folder in Terminal/Powershell